martinhansdk/Marlin-firmware/README.md

 ## Electronics schematic
 The control board is a Melzi control board.
 The schematic is here: [CR-10 Schematic.pdf](CR-10 Schematic.pdf).

-The schematic for the adding of the inductive ABL sensor is at [Installing an inductive auto bed leveling sensor on the CR-10.pdf](Installing an inductive auto bed leveling sensor on the CR-10.pdf).
+The inductive sensor replaces the Z-stop sensor.
+The schematic for the adding it is at [Installing an inductive auto bed leveling sensor on the CR-10.pdf](Installing an inductive auto bed leveling sensor on the CR-10.pdf).

 ## 3D models for the mechanical modifications
 The modified fan assembly is a [Petsfang](http://www.dpetsel.com/) which provides much better part cooling.
 Additionally, a filament cleaner and a cable management part has been added.